supermomme/feathers-elastic-logger/README.md

 ## Documentation

 #### Hook
-used as before, after and error hook in app
+used as after and error hook in app

 service is the elastic service name